 How Should I Store Tuna Salad In The Fridge?

 If you’re worried about odors, I recommend using a sealed glass container or dedicating a plastic container just for tuna.
-This is the brand I use and recommend.
-This brand has a glass and BPA-free plastic container set if you’re in the market.
+I use and recommend this brand, which also has a glass and BPA-free plastic container set if you’re in the market.

 Why You Should Store Tuna Salad At Or Below 40°F